 He photographed it and was happy.
 And why not.

 We made a final visit to Warham Greens, a last effort to encounter the Pallid Harrier but this time we arrived earlier in the afternoon in case it came back to the marsh sooner.Someone had told us yesterday that on some days they had seen it here as early as three pm.
 Unlike yesterday there was a lot of birdlife, especially Marsh Harriers, that appeared in a bewildering variety of plumages.
-Red Kites were also plentiful while a Merlin, a Sparrowhawk and a Common Buzzard were also visitors to the marshland.
+Red Kites were also plentiful while a Merlin, a Sparrowhawk and a Common Buzzard were also visitors to the saltmarsh.
 Most of the raptors were quite distant, some very distant indeed and I found myself wondering if the Pallid Harrier would be similarly so, assuming it came at all.

-A Barn Owl came careering silently over the hedge behind us, and caught a vole virtually in front of us, crashlanding feet first into the rank grass with one soft, buff white feathered wing splayed out as if broken.
+A Barn Owl came careering silently over the hedge behind us, and caught a vole virtually in front of us, crashlanding feet first into the rank grass with one soft, buff and white feathered wing splayed out as if broken.
 Someone later told us they had heard that the Pallid Harrier had killed a Barn Owl on the marsh earlier in the month but I find this hard to believe.
 A Barn Owl is a big bird and although the Pallid Harrier is a large female it would be very unusual for it to prey on a Barn Owl.
 More likely the Barn Owl had caught a rodent and the harrier had tried to mug it for its prey and forced it down into the grass where the outcome would be invisible.Kestrels regularly steal voles and mice from Barn Owls in this way.

 There certainly was no shortage of Barn Owls here this afternoon and I saw at least two probably three.